chidal63/MYCOBEANS/_pages/resources.md

 ## Oral communication at International Conferences
+This section lists invited and contributed oral communications at international conferences related to the scientific themes of MYCOBEANS.

 C.T.
 Elliott, Queen’s University Belfast – Delivering sustainable, safe and healthy food: a complex puzzle which needs to be solved.
 FoodRevolution2024, Parma (October 21 – 23, 2024)
 C. Dall’Asta, University of Parma - Improving the safety profile of plant-based meat and milk: What we know and what we still lack.
 FoodRevolution2024, Parma (October 21 – 23, 2024)
 C. Dall’Asta, University of Parma – An holistic safety assessment of plant-based protein sources: where we are and what the MYCOBEANS Alliance can do.
 RAFA2024, Prague (November 5 – 8, 2024)
 N. Karoonuthaisiri, BIOTEC-NSTDA - MYCOSMART: an on-site mycotoxins detection system from the synergy of EU-SE ASIA collaboration.
 RAFA2024, Prague (November 5 – 8, 2024)
 N. Birse, Queen’s University Belfast - Rapid natural toxin testing - EU and SE Asia perspectives.
 RAFA2024, Prague (November 5 – 8, 2024)

+## Posters and conference presentations

+*To be added.*

 ## Open repositories